 Conversely, if MRT < MRS, it implies that the output of Y is greater than what is desired by consumers.
 In this case, firms will forego the production of Y to produce more of X. This process will go on till the MRT of producers is equal to the MRS of consumers.
 At this stage, maximum satisfaction will be attained.

 This equilibrium can also be termed the equilibrium of production and exchange.
 It leads to an efficient allocation of resources because available labour and capital are allocated efficiently by the PPC, and the output of both products is maximized.
-In the case of consumers, the exchange of products is such that the utility or satisfaction of both consumers is maximized.
+Further, in the case of consumers, the exchange of products is such that the utility or satisfaction of both consumers is maximized.